A bit about art-beat, and good causes August 2025 update

 Sales

 Back to that 80%.
 It's the minimum Redbubble take of any given sale on their website, by default.
 This baulked at first, but turns out to be pretty standard across the industry, and all products relating to art-beat are set at this figure.
 To be fair to Redbubble they run the business, provide the infrastructure and the products, process customer requests and handle deliveries and any returns.
 I should add the artist is at liberty to increase the price of a given product, but I feel that's as likely to reduce sales as improve turnover.
+That 80% take just increased!
+See "Other Shops" and "Update January 2025" below.

 Good Causes